sihechen0530/reben-training-scripts/scripts/README_template.md

 This model was trained on the <DATASET_NAME_FULL_2> dataset using the <BANDS_USED> bands.
 It was trained using the following parameters:
-- Number of epochs: up to 100
-  - with early stopping
-    - after 5 epochs of no improvement
-    - based on validation average precision (macro)
+- Number of epochs: up to 100 (with early stopping after 5 epochs of no improvement based on validation average precision macro)
-  - the weights published in this model card were obtained after <EPOCHS> training epochs
 - Batch size: 512
 - Learning rate: <LEARNING_RATE>
 - Dropout rate: <DROPOUT_RATE>